uclahs-cds/tool-Nextflow-action/run-nextflow-tests/README.md

 The true Nextflow configuration output is slightly modified for usability:

 * Every field listed in `dated_fields` has timestamps matching the format `YYYYMMDDTHHMMSSZ` replaced with the static value `19970704T165655Z` ([Pathfinder's landing](https://science.nasa.gov/mission/mars-pathfinder/)).
+* Every field listed in `version_fields` has sub-strings matching the `manifest.version` value replaced with the static value `VER.SI.ON`.
 * Every value that looks like a Java object (e.g. `[Ljava.lang.String;@49c7b90e`) has the hash code replaced with the static value `dec0ded`.
     * These should not appear in test files.
 When they do, it is a sign that the corresponding variable is missing a `def` in the configuration file.
 * Closures are expressed as the first valid item in this list: